learn-co-curriculum/java-class-intro/README.md

 - Define common characteristics of objects including state and behavior
 - Define fundamental Java class members: fields, constructors, and methods

+## Java Primitive versus Reference Data Types

+So far, we've mostly worked with variables that are declared as **primitive data types**, which include: byte, short, int, long, float, double, boolean, and char.

+We have also worked with a few **reference** data types.
+A reference data type represents any instantiable class (`String`, `Scanner`, etc), as well as arrays.

+In the next few lessons, we will learn how to create new reference data types by defining new Java classes!

 ## Classes in Java

 Java is an object-oriented programming language.
 This means it thinks of the